nottrobin/robinwinslow.uk/_posts/2013-02-28-time-to-say-goodbye-to-ie8.md

 layout: post
 ---

 Try visiting this site in IE8.
 Go on, I dare ya.
-Alright, I'll tell you - it looks almost completely unstyled.
+Alright, I'll tell you - it's an ugly white page with black writing.
+Oh except for a banner at the top telling you to upgrade your browser.

-In recent years we have said goodbye to widespread support for first [IE6](http://www.ie6countdown.com/) and then [IE7](http://theie7countdown.com/) (not Microsoft led).
+In recent years we have said goodbye to widespread support for first [IE6](http://www.ie6countdown.com/) and then [IE7](http://theie7countdown.com/).

 Google [dropped support for IE8](http://www.computerworld.com/s/article/9231316/Google_to_drop_support_for_IE8_on_Nov._15) back in November, [37signals also](http://37signals.com/svn/posts/3097-developing-for-old-browsers-is-almost-a-thing-of-the-past).